babel/website/docs/preset-env.md

 Enable transformation of ES module syntax to another module type.
 Note that `cjs` is just an alias for `commonjs`.

-Setting this to `false` will preserve ES module.
-This is only favored if you intend to ship native ES Module to browsers.
+Setting this to `false` will preserve ES modules.
+Use this only if you intend to ship native ES Modules to browsers.
 If you are using a bundler with Babel, the default `modules: "auto"` is always preferred.

 #### `modules: "auto"`
-By default `@babel/preset-env` uses [`caller`](options.md#caller) data to determine whether ES module and module features (e.g. `import()`) should be transformed.
-Generally `caller` data will be specified in the bundler plugins (e.g. `babel-loader`, `@rollup/plugin-babel`) and thus it is not recommended to pass `caller` data yourself -- The passed `caller` may overwrite the one from bundler plugins and in the future you may get suboptimized results if bundlers supports new module features.
+By default `@babel/preset-env` uses [`caller`](options.md#caller) data to determine whether ES modules and module features (e.g. `import()`) should be transformed.
+Generally `caller` data will be specified in the bundler plugins (e.g. `babel-loader`, `@rollup/plugin-babel`) and thus it is not recommended to pass `caller` data yourself -- The passed `caller` may overwrite the one from bundler plugins and in the future you may get suboptimal results if bundlers supports new module features.

 ### `debug`